Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 So to emulate fatigue in The Black Hack, without introducing new rules and mechanism, character should lose HP when they start to get fatigued

+# Other considerations

+I'd like the house rule to stay compatible w

 # The house rule

-So this is what I came
+So this is what I came up with.
+It repalce a single section of the rule books and stays broadly compatible with third party classes and everything.

 ## CASTING SPELLS